gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 1-j) Tiger Buffed: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-k) Yeti Coated: GPAs captured, need textures to be exported.
+1-k) Yeti Coated: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF.

 ---

 2- The Infernal Reward Collection:

-2-a) Bank Rolled: GPAs captured, need textures to be exported;
+2-a) Bank Rolled: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 2-b) Bloom Buffed (TC): GPAs captured, need textures to be exported;